 Dr. Jory Cabrol is a Research Scientist at Fisheries and Oceans Canada in Mont-Joli (Québec) with the Marin Mammal Research Division.
 His research focuses on characterizing beluga trophic interactions, diet and its evolution since 1930's.
 More specifically, his research focus on :

-- The determination and quantification of diet through the use of trophic indicators (eg, fatty acids).
+- Determination and quantification of diet using trophic biomarker (eg, fatty acids and stable isoptopes).

 - The application, validation and development of trophic ecology theories and their application to marine mammal species.